 Bran Nue Dae (Producers: Robyn Kershaw & Graeme Issac; Director: Rachel Perkins; Writers: Rachel Perkins, Reg Cribb, Jimmy Chi.
 An adaptation of a popular Aboriginal musical, the film is an upbeat coming-of-age, romantic musical and 1960s road movie featuring the choreography of Stephen Page.

-(Executive Producer: Bryce Menzies; Producer: Mark Lazarus; Director/Writer: Sean Byrne, a 2007 attendee of MIFF’s Accelerator emerging talent workshop).
-The feature debut of Sean Byrne, whose short film Advantage was selected for Sundance 2008, Loved Ones tells the story of a young man in rural Victoria digging himself out his own grave.
+The Loved Ones (Executive Producer: Bryce Menzies; Producer: Mark Lazarus; Director/Writer: Sean Byrne, a 2007 attendee of MIFF’s Accelerator emerging talent workshop).
+The feature debut of Sean Byrne, whose short film Advantage was selected for Sundance 2008, Loved Ones tells the story of a young man in rural

-(Executive Producers: Andrew Myer, Paul Wiegard, Andrew Barlow; Producers: John Maynard, Rebecca Williamson; Director: Robert Connolly; Writers: Robert Connolly and David Williamson).
-From the director of The Bank, this political thriller sees war correspondent Roger East and the young Jose Ramos-Horta in East Timor investigating the 1975 murders of the Balibo Five.
+Balibo (Executive Producers: Andrew Myer, Paul Wiegard, Andrew Barlow; Producers: John Maynard, Rebecca Williamson; Director: Robert Connolly; Writers: Robert Connolly and David Williamson).
+From the director of The Bank, this political thriller sees war correspondent Roger East and the young Jose Ramos-Horta in

 “The 12 Premiere Fund supported titles encompass a wonderful range of filmmaking teams, including emerging talent and experienced practitioners, and a rich diversity of subject matter, ranging from signature social, historical, arts and performance documentaries to thrillers, social dramas, Aboriginal musicals, horror and historical pieces,” said MIFF Premiere Fund & 37 South Manager Mark Woods.